ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 information necessary to identify the records.
 Other input variables will not be passed through to the output.

-## Assumptions

-This method assumes that the auxiliary variable is a good predictor of the target variable.
-This method also assumes that the contributor's target variable value in the predictive period is a good predictor of the target variable in the target period.
-This same assumption is also made for matched pairs' target variable values.

 ## Overall Method

 The imputation method consists of a number of processes as detailed below.